kemitchell/square-one-forms/confidentiality-ip.md

 ### General Knowledge and Experience

-General knowledge and experience that you need to practice your profession or work in your field is not _Confidential Information_.
-[Confidentiality](#condifentiality) is not intended to keep you from working after your work with the company ends.
+General knowledge and experience you need to practice your profession or work in your field is not _Confidential Information_.
+[Confidentiality](#condifentiality) is not intended to keep you from working, or even fairly competing with the company, after your work with the company ends.

 ## Nondisclosure